About the Graduate School

 - to provide relevant research and training opportunities for the academic, personal and professional development of graduate students

 In meeting these aims, the Graduate School runs an annual Postgraduate Skills Development Programme.
-We also work closely with the Careers Service and the University’s Research and Enterprise unit.
+We also work closely with the Careers Service and the University’s Researcher Development unit.
 We aim to provide relevant and high quality training opportunities to ensure that our postgraduates are appropriately equipped for a range of careers.

 The Graduate School delivers and supports a year round programme of events, including our Visiting Speakers Series, the Graduate School Conference, and student-led conferences, symposia, workshops and the award-winning academic journal e-Sharp.
 Involvement in these activities also provides an invaluable way to further enhance your skills.

-The Graduate School manages a dedicated Arts Postgraduate Study Space.
-We also distribute Academic Project Funding which facilitates postgraduate research activities, and we support all our students by allocating everyone an Adviser of Study.
+The Graduate School manages dedicated Arts postgraduate study space.
+We also distribute funding to facilitate postgraduate research activities and we support all our students by allocating them an Adviser of Studies.